 Stepping outside corridor or breaking gait = Score of 0 for that section.

-Riders may ride this test with stirrups crossed.
+Riders may ride this test with stirrups dropped.

 Riders may carry a dressage whip in this phase.